Aden unrest (2015–2019): Battle of Mualla (2016)

-Sheikh Othman incidents
+2016 Sheikh Othman incidents

 The incidents began in Sheikh Othman district, when on January 6, unidentified gunmen shot dead a colonel of Aden's criminal investigation office, inside his own car.
 On January 31, the body of a top Salafi cleric in the Sheikh Othman district, founded dead and tortured.
 The cleric was abducted some days before by militant groups.
-The cleric, named Samahan Abdel-Aziz, was very influential in the side of Hadi loyalists, rejecting AQAP, ISIL and Houthis in his speeches.
+The cleric, named Samahan Abdel-Aziz, was very influential in the side of Hadi loyalists, rejecting AQAP, IS and Houthis in his speeches.
 No group claimed responsibility for the killing.
-On 29 February, a suspected ISIL suicide bomber explode himself outside of a military checkpoint, killing four and wounding seven Hadi loyalists, in the al-Mimdara neighborhood in Sheikh Othman.
-On 4 March, ISIL gunmen stormed an Elderly house care home run by Christian volunteers, and killed 1 guard, 11 residents of the house and four Indian Christian nuns.
+On 29 February, a suspected IS suicide bomber explode himself outside of a military checkpoint, killing four and wounding seven Hadi loyalists, in the al-Mimdara neighborhood in Sheikh Othman.
+On 4 March, IS gunmen stormed an Elderly house care home run by Christian volunteers, and killed 1 guard, 11 residents of the house and four Indian Christian nuns.
 1 Indian priest inside the home, kidnapped and is believed to executed some weeks after.
 His agency claims that the priest is not executed and is still alive.
 Pope Francis goddamned the attack, saying that was a diabolic action of mass murder.
 On April 29, gunmen on motorbikes assassinated the senior security officer of Aden, Colonel Marwan Abdulalim, when he was traveling in his car in Sheikh Othman district.

-Crater bombings
+2016 crater bombings

 The terror attacks began to show up in Crater district on December 30, when a VBIED explode in the district killing at least three people.
 No group claimed responsibility.
-On January 29, an ISIL car suicide bomber explode himself outside of a military checkpoint in the central Crater, killing two soldiers and wounding another five.
-ISIL claimed responsibility in online media outlets.
+On January 29, an IS car suicide bomber explode himself outside of a military checkpoint in the central Crater, killing two soldiers and wounding another five.
+IS claimed responsibility in online media outlets.
 On 29 February, fighter of popular committees clashed with Hadi guards outside of Army HQ in Crater demanding medical medication for their wounded fighters.
 No casualties reported.

-January 5 Inma attack
+2016 Inma attack

 On January 5, a suicide attacker detonated near a convoy that was caring the governor of Aden and Lahji, and the Aden security director.
 The three officials survived the attack, but the gun battle followed killing at least three of their bodyguards.
-The militants fled to the desert areas of Aden, with the government suspecting ISIL for the attack.
+The militants fled to the desert areas of Aden, with the government suspecting IS for the attack.